 - While scraping the brown bits from the bottom of the pan, add the chicken stock to deglaze the pan.
 Add the lemon zest and lemon juice and stir to mix.
 Leave the sauce in the pan and remove from the heat.

 - Spoon any of the honey-herb mixture that runs off the meat back over the roast.

-- Pour the chicken stock/lemon juice mixture (from the searing skillet) into the baking sheet, and roast the pork, in the oven, until the pork reaches an internal temperature of 145°F. Remove the pork from the oven and spoon the pan juices over the pork.
+Pour the chicken stock/lemon juice mixture (from the searing skillet) into the baking sheet, and roast the pork, in the oven, until the pork reaches an internal temperature of 145°F (approximately 30-45 minutes).
+Remove the pork from the oven and spoon the pan juices over the pork.
 Tent with foil and let rest 10 minutes.